Proa: Munroe's 1898 proa

 Since Munroe had no direct experience with proas, all he had to work with was the widely distributed and incorrect plan drawing from about 1742, made during Admiral Lord Anson's circumnavigation of the globe.
 This drawing had been circulated in the press, for example in William Alden's articles in Harper's Magazine.
 (These were reprinted in a small book called The Canoe and the Flying Proa.)
 This proa was one of several either captured or seen under sail when Anson stopped at Tinian during a Pacific crossing.
-Brett, the draughtsman of the plan, is thought by some to have misinterpreted one key element, showing the mast fixed vertically in the center of the boat.
-This view as based on the fact that other Micronesian proa masts were raked end-to-end as the vessel shunted and the fact that a raked mast shifts the center of effort of the sail which would influence helm balance.
-However, Brett's placing of the mast in a vertical position has found to be accurate when replicas of the "Anson" proa were built and sailed by the Marinas-based organization 500 Sails that found that in many points of sail under many conditions the proa sailed well with the mast in a vertical position.
+Brett, the draughtsman of the plan, is thought by some to have misinterpreted one key element, showing the mast fixed vertically in the centre of the boat.
+This view as based on the fact that other Micronesian proa masts were raked end-to-end as the vessel shunted and the fact that a raked mast shifts the centre of effort of the sail which would influence helm balance.
+However, Brett's placing of the mast in a vertical position has found to be accurate when replicas of the "Anson" proa were built and sailed by the Marinas-based organisation 500 Sails that found that in many points of sail under many conditions the proa sailed well with the mast in a vertical position.
 500 Sails also found that the mast could be raked to advantage in many situations and noted that the mast step depicted in the "Anson" drawing could be interpreted as depicting a rotational point rather than a rigid mast step that would not allow raking.
 500 Sails canoes employ rotational mast steps that allow mast raking.